tanweizhen/mwp-gen/README.md

 ### LLM responsibilities

-Gemma 4 is used for:
+The LLM is used for:

 - Turning a mathematical specification into natural language
 - Parsing a student's free-form response